jawordpressorg/core-handbook/core/testing/user-testing/usability.md

 # Usability

-Alert: This document is a working draft.
+This document is a working draft.

 This page compliments the main User Testing page and is intended to give more detail and tips once someone has made it past the hurdle of getting started with testing.